endojs/endo/packages/ses/README.md

 Host programs must maintain the `ses` boundary with care in what they present as endowments.
-A host program should take care not to share mutable state with guests, or distribute mutable state to multiple guests, such as an unfrozen object (use `harden`), direct read and write access to a collection, like a `Map` or `Set`, even if hardened.
+A host program should take care not to share mutable state with guests, or distribute mutable state to multiple guests, such as an object that has not been frozen with `harden` or a collection like a `Map` or `Set` or typed array (collections retain some mutability even if hardened).
-Furthermore, typed arrays are collections and cannot be hardened.

 For the purposes of sharing state, pseudo-random number generators (PRNG) like `Math.random()` are equivalent to read and write access to shared state, and